 - For lower color grades, fluorescence has a much smaller, sometimes even negligible impact.
 In fact, some jewelers will sell diamonds with low color grades and notable fluorescence at premium prices as they look whiter.
 However, while the stone may look like a better color grade, they are not worth a premium as fluorescence does not add value.

-- For colored diamonds, fluorescence can be a very big issue.
+- For fancy colored diamonds (not white diamonds), fluorescence can be a very big issue.
 Colored diamonds can be extremely rare and valuable depending on the intensity of the color of the stone.
 However fluorescence will weaken the color and therefore have a very negative impact on price.

 Where to find my diamond’s fluorescence?